Recent activities

 - You may discover on Canal U the six interviews given (in French) by Ignacy Sachs in 2008 to the Audio-visual Research Archives Programme of the FMSH : https://www.canal-u.tv/chaines/fmsh/penser-le-developpement-au-xxie-siecle

-- You may also read the long exchange conducted in 2012 between Ignacy Sachs and Bettina Laville, the founder of the Vraiment durable journal, today Honorary State Counsellor, and Chairperson of the Paris Institute for advanced Studies.:
+- You may also read the long exchange conducted in 2012 between Ignacy Sachs and Bettina Laville, the founder of the Vraiment durable journal, today Honorary State Counsellor, and Chairperson of the Paris Institute for Advanced Studies.:

 See the original paper in French : link here